Careers in the Water Industry

 High school internship

 Through Douglas County Schools in Castle Rock, high school students wishing to complete an internship as part of their high school curriculum can choose to participate at Castle Rock Water.
 The single term program allows a student to experience all facets of a water utility organization: Water Treatment, Water Distribution, Wastewater Collection and Treatment, Stormwater, Utility Locates, Plant Maintenance, Engineering and Geographical Information Systems, Water Resources and Conservation, Customer Service and Finance.
-For information, contact the DCSD Program Specialist at Career & Technical Education.
+For information, contact the DCSD Program Specialist at Career and Technical Education.

 Full-time and part-time employment

 With the opportunity for advancement, full-time positions regularly become available throughout the year.
 Seasonal employment is usually available during irrigation season, May through October.